Claude Code Plugins

 • ✅ Dependencies changed → Run tests

-• Will this make code easier or harder to understand?
+• Will this make code easier to understand?

 • What problem are we solving?